Angela Featherstone: Writing

 An alumnus of UCLA Extension Writer's Program "Personal Essay & Memoir," she is completing her memoir.

 Directing

-In 2022, Featherstone began directing with her debut seven-minute film,'L'Étranger.'
-As a director, she combines her years of experience in fashion as a model; working with important photographers and magazines such as; Italian, French, and American Vogue, Mademoiselle, Seventeen, Sassy, Harpers Bazaar Italia, Grazia, Harpers & Queens, Albert Watson, Bruce Weber, Irving Penn, her love of cinema and decades in the film industry; a refined sense of story as an oft published essayist; her passion for philosophy; and a love of creating safe spaces for collaboration, into a movement of aesthetic bliss.
+In 2022, Featherstone began directing with her debut seven-minute film, L'Étranger.
+As a director, she combines into a movement of aesthetic bliss her years of experience in fashion as a model, working with important photographers and magazines (such as Italian, French, and American Vogue; Mademoiselle; Seventeen; Sassy; Harper's Bazaar Italia; Grazia; Harpers & Queens; Albert Watson; Bruce Weber; & Irving Penn), her love of cinema and decades in the film industry, a refined sense of story as an oft published essayist, her passion for philosophy, and a love of creating safe spaces for collaboration.

 Curating

 In 2011, she curated Fuck Pretty, a critically acclaimed photography exhibit at the Robert Berman Gallery - featuring emerging female photographers.

 Music

-She recorded the song “Coattail Glide” with Raymond Pettibon and the band The Niche Makers in 2011.
+She recorded the song "Coattail Glide" with Raymond Pettibon and the band The Niche Makers in 2011.